on Friday, July 24, 2020

 Ag-Pro Companies News

-Just like there are a lot of different types of properties, there are also a lot of different riding lawn mower options to choose from.
+Just like there are many different types of properties, there are also many different riding lawn mowers to choose from.
 That’s why we’ve put together this list of basic dos and don’ts.
-If you’ve just purchased your first home, or maybe it’s just your first home with a lot of yard to care for, this lawn mower buying guide should help you figure out which type of yard care equipment is best for your needs.
+If you’ve just purchased your first home, or maybe it’s just your first home with a large yard to care for, this lawn mower buying guide should help you figure out which type of lawn care equipment is best for your needs.

 Most mowing decks are available in a variety of sizes.
 You may be wondering what’s the best size mowing deck for a ½ acre, 1 ½ or even 3+ acre lot.
 As a general rule, the wider the deck, the more ground you’ll cover with each pass and the faster you’ll complete the job.
 If your working acres fall between ½–1 ¼ you can opt for a deck that’s 42”–54” in width.
 If you have a bigger property that’s 3 acres or fewer, you’d still fall into the same range only you wouldn’t want to opt for anything smaller than 48” wide.
 A smaller mowing deck on a larger property means you’ll be spending a whole lot more time managing the same area.
 For properties that are larger than 3 acres, consider starting with a mowing deck that’s at least 54” or wider.
 Some of these 3+ acre properties might be better served by a sub-compact tractor or even a commercial lawn tractor for more efficient mowing.

 Another major argument for getting a riding mower is that they can take on a long list of additional tasks outside of mowing.
-There are a number of compatible attachments for traditional riding mowers, from gardening to landscaping, to overseeding, fertilizing, snow management and more.
-So, as you’re narrowing down which equipment makes the most sense for you, it’s important to forecast out the types of projects you may want to take on in the shorter and longer term.
+There are numerous compatible attachments for traditional riding mowers, from gardening to landscaping to overseeding, fertilizing, snow management and more.
+So, as you’re narrowing down which equipment makes the most sense for you, it’s important to forecast out the types of projects you may want to take on in the shorter and longer-term.
 The traditional riding lawn mower category will have the greatest number of attachment options.
 Zero-turn mowers are primarily designed to mow quickly, so they are not as well suited to additional tasks.
-However, there are a few attachments available if you’ll be tackling lighter workloads.
+However, a few attachments are available if you’ll be tackling lighter workloads.

 All in all, choosing the best riding mower is a balancing act between the way your property is set up, the number of acres, the types of chores you want to tackle and of course, additional important features we didn’t dig into like comfort and convenience options, maintenance needs and ownership costs.
-You can explore our available John Deere riding mowers by clicking on the link, or contact your local Ag-Pro dealership with any questions you might have.
+You can explore our available John Deere riding mowers by clicking on the link or by contacting your local Ag-Pro dealership with any questions you might have.

 - lawn mower buying guide